andaze/WebCorporate/content/solution/workforce-analytics/index.en.md

 A multi-layered data security & privacy approach ensures the confidentiality and integrity of all data collected.
 Data is collected and communicated using multiple encrypted collection protocols and mutual authentication.

-・Data is immediately encrypted and stored using AES-256 encryption.
+* Data is immediately encrypted and stored using AES-256 encryption.

-・Single sign-on (SSO) and multi-factor authentication (MFA) are used to protect and prevent the leakage of sensitive and personal data.
+* Single sign-on (SSO) and multi-factor authentication (MFA) are used to protect and prevent the leakage of sensitive and personal data.

-・Limit the number of users who can access information by configuring a number of role-based access controls.
+* Limit the number of users who can access information by configuring a number of role-based access controls.

 ### 【Compliance & Risk Management】

-・Notification is sent as soon as a security vulnerability is detected.
+* Notification is sent as soon as a security vulnerability is detected.

-・Detection of external hard disks and USBs, as well as unauthorized file sharing, to control and protect the use of sensitive data.
+* Detection of external hard disks and USBs, as well as unauthorized file sharing, to control and protect the use of sensitive data.

-・If you try to access a blocked domain, you will be alerted.
+* If you try to access a blocked domain, you will be alerted.

-・It also tracks activities such as user deletion and agent removal from the PC.
+* It also tracks activities such as user deletion and agent removal from the PC.

-・If compliance risks are discovered, only that activity is captured.
+* If compliance risks are discovered, only that activity is captured.